Nigel Griffiths: Political career

 Griffiths joined the Labour Party in 1970 and was elected as a councillor on the City of Edinburgh Council in 1980, a position in which he remained until he became a member of the House of Commons.
 He also served as a member of the Edinburgh Health Council (1982–87).
 He was a member of the Edinburgh International Festival committee for three years from 1984 and was the chairman of the city council in 1986.

 Griffiths was elected to parliament at the 1987 general election for Edinburgh South, when he ousted the sitting Conservative MP Michael Ancram by 1,859 votes and remained in the position until the 2010 general election.
 Griffiths tabled more than 1,000 questions to Conservative ministers in his first four months.
 He was made an Opposition Whip by Neil Kinnock in 1987, becoming a spokesman for eight years for the Department of Trade and Industry in 1989.

 When Labour was elected in the 1997 general election, he became the Parliamentary Under Secretary of State at the Department of Trade and Industry, with responsibility for competition and consumer affairs.
 He was sacked by Tony Blair in his first reshuffle of 1998 after arguments with civil servants in the department.
 He spent the rest of the parliament as a member of both the procedure and the public accounts select committees.
-He returned to government following the 2001 with the same rank at the Department of Trade and Industry, this time with responsibility for small business.
+He returned to government following the 2001 general election with the same rank at the Department of Trade and Industry, this time with responsibility for small business.

 In 2002 the Parliamentary Commissioner for Standards upheld complaints that Griffiths owned an office for which he was claiming expenses for rent of £10,000 a year.